On estimating Schatten norm and power distances between quantum states: Introduction

-Interestingly, prior results show a divergence in behavior for closeness measures looser than the $\ell_2$ norm: The closeness testing problem with respect to $\Talpha(\rho_0,\rho_1)$, denoted by \QSDalpha{} (see \cref{def:QSDalpha}), is in \BQP{} only for \textit{even} integer $\alpha \geq 2$ via the Shift test~\cite{EAO+02}; while for odd integers $\alpha \geq 3$, the query and sample complexities generally depend on the rank~\cite{WGL+22}.
+Interestingly, prior results show a divergence in behavior for closeness measures looser than the $\ell_2$ norm: The closeness testing problem with respect to $\Talpha(\rho_0,\rho_1)$, denoted by \QSDalpha{} (see \cref{def:QSDalpha}), is in \BQP{} only for \textit{even} integer $\alpha \geq 2$ via the Shift test~\cite{EAO+02};\footnote{Similarly, the closeness testing problem with respect to $\Lalpha(\rho_0,\rho_1)$, denoted by \PoweredQSDalpha{} (see \cref{def:PoweredQSDalpha-less-1}), is also in \BQP{} for \textit{even} integer $\alpha \geq 2$ using the same technique in~\cite{EAO+02}.} while for odd integers $\alpha \geq 3$, the query and sample complexities generally depend on the rank~\cite{WGL+22}.
 However, the techniques in~\cite{EAO+02} yield \BQP{} algorithms for estimating $\Sq(\rho)$ for \textit{all} integer $q \geq 2$.
 A recent work~\cite{LW25} further explored the closeness testing problem with respect to $\Sq(\rho_0) - \Sq(\rho_1)$, and extended the observed dichotomy from integers -- where the transition occurs between $q=1$ and $q\geq 2$ -- to a continuous setting, showing a sharp distinction between $q=1$ and any constant $q>1$.
 These results naturally lead to an intriguing question:

 \begin{problem} What is the computational complexity of the closeness testing problem with respect to $\Talpha(\rho_0,\rho_1)$?
 Does a similar dichotomy hold between $\alpha=1$ and constants $\alpha > 1$, or does the complexity vary largely depending on whether $\alpha$ is even or odd? \end{problem}